martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 * Allowed client to send zero-length TP as a hint
 * Discuss forward secrecy of version aliasing
 * Replace "packet length offset" with a generic bitmask
+* Added what it takes to be a standard version

 ## since draft-duke-quic-version-aliasing-08